Allyship & Film Series

 Saturday, June 29th at 2:00pm

-About the Q&A: The goal of this Q&A and post-film discussion is to explore poverty as something that is not Other but as something that exists in all communities.
+About the Q&A: We welcome Tom Lewandowski of the Worker's Project, and will be joined virtually by Frontline film producers Kathleen Hughes and Tom Casciato.
+The goal of this Q&A and post-film discussion is to explore poverty as something that exists in all communities.
 It can be easy to objectify people in poverty, but allyship to people living in poverty is treating them as human beings and understanding that poverty is caused by many things and not only the direct result of someone’s actions.
 A goal of the discussion will be to help viewers identify how easy it can be to enter poverty and how hard it is to exit.

 Myanmar's Killing Fields